-So they don’t base their decisions on a paper prototype or a list of words.
+So they don’t base their decisions on a paper prototype or a list of personal ideas.
 Why?
 Because a car is a 3 dimensional experience.
 It is an experience of the senses.
 It is an interactive experience.
 You really need to understand it before you put it into production.
-Mistakes would be costly.
+Mistakes carried through into production would be costly.

 We wouldn’t want to take our responsibility lightly, because to do so could be catastrophic for the companies for whom we work.